Introduction to Redberry: a computer algebra system designed for tensor manipulation: Selected physical applications

 \subsection{One-loop counterterms of arbitrary Lagrangians}

-Another remarkable application of Redberry is calculation of the divergent part of the one-loop effective action of arbitrary Lagrangians.
-The theoretical formalism based on the extended t’Hooft and Veltman method of the background calculations was developed in \cite{Pronin:1996rv} and successfully applied for a number of theories using \textsc{Reduce} computer algebra system \cite{Pronin:1995}.
-This algorithm calculates the one-loop counterterms for an arbitrary theory and background in four dimensions in curved space-time in the dimensional and higher derivative \cite{Pronin:1997eb} regularizations.
-Redberry implements the algorithms developed in \cite{Pronin:1996rv} for second and fourth order differential operators and provides a simple and convenient user interface\footnote{The implementation is placed in \inlinecode{cc.redberry.physics.oneloopdiv} package.}.
+Another effective application of Redberry is calculation of the divergent part of the one-loop effective action of arbitrary Lagrangians.
+The theoretical formalism based on the extended t\rq Hooft and Veltman method of background calculations was developed in \cite{Pronin:1996rv} and successfully applied for a number of theories using \textsc{Reduce} computer algebra system \cite{Pronin:1995}.
+This algorithm calculates one-loop counterterms for an arbitrary theory and background in four dimensions in curved space-time in the dimensional regularization.
+Redberry implements this algorithm for second and fourth order differential operators and provides a simple and convenient user interface.

 Let's start with a minimal physical background.
 It is well-known, that one-loop effective action for a general field theory with a given action $S[\phi]$ can be expressed in terms of derivative of action with respect to the fields: